 The Route des Cretes is a mountain road with great views over the coast.
 It also offers a closer look at the Tour Madeloc, a 13th century early warning system, and the Batteries Taillefer and the Fort Gallinge which were built in the 19th century to defend the town and its coast.

 Between Port-Vendres and Collioure is the Fort Saint Elme.
-This started life as a 9th century signal tower but star shaped fotifications were added in the 15th century.
-In the 17th century Vauban added to the fortifications.
+This started life as a 9th century signal tower but star shaped fortifications were added in the 15th century.
+In the 17th century Vauban added further to the fortifications.
 It is worth a visit not only to see the substantial fort but also for the views over the coast.

 The nearby village of Cosprons has a chapel containing a rare carving of the 'marine Christ' dating from the 14th century.
 The marine Christ wears a crown of rope rather than thorns.

 You should also explore the pretty harbour town at Collioure, and take a trip into the eastern Pyrenees along the Tech valley to see Ceret and Prats-de-Mollo.
 See more of the popular Languedoc resorts and beaches